kay30kim/2D_Game/README.md

 - You're encouraged to create test programs for your project for testing and defense.
 - The project is submitted to an assigned Git repository for grading.

-Please refer to the project documentation for more details and specific guidelines.